Welcome

 This article has covered the following key knowledge points:

-• Privity of contract exists only between the original landlord and original tenant, binding them to all lease terms for the duration.
+• Privity of contract exists between the original landlord and original tenant, binding them to all lease terms for the duration.

 • Privity of estate exists between the current landlord and current tenant, allowing enforcement of covenants related to the land.